As much as we want to pick a favorite e-commerce platform, like most things, it depends.

 For WordPress and Shopify, plugins make it easy to add advanced features to set your business apart or improve the experience your customers have when visiting your site.

 When WordPress launched their plugin system in 2004, it was the start of a new era for the CMS.
-Some of the first commercial plugins for WordPress were for e-commerce, so this is a long-established and respected category for them.
+Some of the first commercial plugins for WordPress were for e-commerce sites, so this is a long-established and respected category for them.

 In WordPress, plugins can supplement ‘normal’ website functionality with things like: